dairiki/g2-metadata/README.rst

 Description
 ===========

-Dump gallery2_ image gallery metadata
+Dump gallery2_ image gallery metadata to a huge YaML file.

+The idea being that once the data is out of MySQL it should be easier to write a script to massage the metadata into a format usable by some other gallery generator (e.g. sigal_.)

+This is throw-away “works for me” code.
+Your mileage may vary.

 Introduction
 ============